WilsonH918/EnergyStocks_HistoricalPrice_DataPipeline/README.md

-# S&P 500 Historical Price Survivorship Bias Reduced Database
+# S&P500 Listed Stocks Historical Price Survivorship Bias Reduced Database
 This project attempts to create a survivorship bias reduced database in Snowflake Cloud for SNP 500 listed stock historical daily prices.
 The data pipeline consists of three parts:
     1. a WIKI web scraping process to obtain the S&P 500 listed stock symbols data
     2. an ETL process which runs in AWS Lambda serverless runtime environment for retrieving historical price data using the data from part 1.